texas-robocamp/texas-robocamp.github.io/tutorials/programming/objects.md

 ---
-title: "Objects"
+title: "Classes and Objects"
 tags: [c++]
 keywords: c++
 sidebar: tutorials
 permalink: objects.html
 ---

+## Classes

 Sometimes we want to group different kinds of data together.

-For example, let's think about a bank account.
+For example, think about a bank account.
 What kind of information does your bank account store about you?

-Most important are your bank account number (an integer) and your account balance (a float).
-It also stores your name and address (both strings).
-Often in programming, we want to group related data like this together in a single construct, and we can do that with objects.
+1. Your bank account number (an integer)
+2. Your account balance (a float).
+3. It also stores your name and address (both strings).

+Often we want to group related data single construct, and we can do that with <b>objects</b>.

-A class defines an object type, the variables inside the object (such as bank account number and balance), and functions you can perform on the object (such as `deposit()` and `withdraw()`).
+A <b>class</b> defines a type of object, the variables inside the object (such as bank account number and balance), and functions you can perform on the object (such as `deposit()` and `withdraw()`).
 So we begin by defining a class.

-The first step is easy enough: type the keyword `class`, and then choose a class name beginning with an uppercase letter (this is not required, but is the convention followed by programmers).
+To start an object, type the keyword `class` and then choose a class name.

+{{ site.data.alerts.tip }}
+Though not required, a common convention followed by programmers is to begin class names with an uppercase letter).
+{{ site.data.alerts.end }}

+## A Skeleton of a Class
  For our bank account example, we'll name the class `BankAccount`:

 ```cpp
 class BankAccount {